MAINE BANKERS ASSOCIATION STANDING COMMITTEES

 MAINE BANKERS ASSOCIATION APPOINTED COMMITTEES

 Bank Security Committee.
-The Bank Security Committee is responsible for ensuring that MBA’s member banks have the most up-to-date security information (e.g. bank robberies, data breaches, check fraud …) for the Industry.
-Security issues often transcend business lines, and security committee members work closely with their peers in other industries.
+The Bank Security Committee is responsible for ensuring that MBA’s member banks have the most up-to-date security information (e.g. cybercrime, data breaches, fraud and robbery) for the industry.
+Security issues often transcend business lines, and Security Committee members work closely with their peers in other industries.
+Members are invited to participate in MBA’s Monthly Fraud Call.

 Collections Committee.
 The Collections Committee meets regularly to bring members up to date on regulations and practices related to collections, bankruptcy, and foreclosure.
 Meetings offer guest speakers and round table discussions on a variety of hot topics.
 Committee members are sometimes called on to testify before the Maine Legislature.